 You should always err on the side of caution when you resize images.
 Adjusting your photo’s height and width in a freehand way could lead to it becoming stretched or losing detail.
 The best way to combat any resizing blunders is to lock the Aspect Ratio.
 That'll keep the dimensions in your photograph in proportion to one another.
 In other words, if you adjust the height of your photo, the width will adjust accordingly, keeping the whole image balanced.

-Another resizing mishap to avoid is known as uprezing.
+Another resizing mishap to avoid is known as "uprezing."
 This is when you increase the size of a low-resolution image beyond its capabilities, resulting in blurring and distortion.
+Be sure not to sacrifice your image quality!

 Problem 3: Poor Exposure